hahnicity/cowboycushion/README.md

-# discourse
+# cowboycushion
-A data analysis package using the Disqus API.
+Rate limiting libraries for making API calls with python clients

 ## Installation
-    git clone git@github.com:hahnicity/discourse.git
+    git clone git@github.com:hahnicity/cowboycushion.git
-    cd discourse
+    cd cowboycushion
 	python setup.py develop

 ## Usage
 ### Limiting the rate of API calls
-As of this moment we only have a tool that limits the rate of the API calls we make to the Disqus API.
+As of this moment we only have a tool that limits the rate of the API calls we make for a discrete client.
 So given our rate of calls (1000 calls every 10 minutes) we can input this logic into the limiter.

-    from discourse.limiter import Limiter
+    from cowboycushion.limiter import Limiter
-    from disqusapi import DisqusAPI
+    from clientapi import MyAPIClient

-    disqus = DisqusAPI(secret_key=secret, public_key=public)
+    client = MyAPIClient(secret_key=secret, public_key=public)
-    client = Limiter(disqus, <timeout>, 1000, 60 * 10)
+    limited_client = Limiter(client, <timeout>, 1000, 60 * 10)

-Now we can call the client like we normally would call the `disqus` object
+Now we can call the client like we normally would call the `client` object

-    client.posts.details(post=1, version="3.0")
+    limited_client.my_client_method(...)

-The only difference is the limiter will keep track of the time we are making API calls to the Disqus API.
-If we go over our quota, the rate limiter will wait until the next time we are available to make a call, checking at interval, `<timeout>` that we have specified.
+The Limiter will keep track of all the API calls that we make and only attempt to make an API call when possible.